The POWER of Communications

 Communication skills are essential for creating positive change.
-Students in this course will acquire the fundamentals of effective oral and written communication, for both personal success and social and environmental impact.
-They will write personal reflections informed by their passion for social justice and climate change issues, with the goal of completing a draft college application essay.
-Public speaking “boot camp” will train them to more effectively advocate for themselves and the issues they care about most.
+Students in this course will acquire the fundamentals of effective oral and written communication, for both personal success, and social and environmental impact.
+They will write personal reflections informed by their passion for social justice and sustainability, with the goal of completing a draft college application essay.
+Public speaking “boot camp” will empower them to more effectively advocate for themselves and the issues that matter.
 And they will gain real world experience as communications consultants, partnering with local nonprofits in Oberlin to help them tell their stories more effectively.
-They’ll emerge prepared to succeed as change-makers and professionals in an increasingly hyper-connected and mass mediatized world.
+They’ll emerge prepared to succeed as more articulate leaders in an increasingly hyper-connected and mass mediatized world.

 Lead Instructor: Peter Nicholson

 Peter—who graduated from Oberlin in 1991—is passionate about educating the next generation of leaders, and has consistently incorporated teaching in his professional activities for almost 15 years.
 This is his second summer as Lead Instructor for the Communications course; he especially loves challenging students to find their "inner rockstar" for public speaking and presentations.